AugurProject/augur/README.md

 ### Running Ethereum

 Install go-ethereum ([installation instructions](https://github.com/ethereum/go-ethereum/wiki)).
-Add a new account with `geth account new` and then start the client with `geth --rpc --rpccorsdomain 'http://localhost:8080' --unlock primary`.
+Add a new account with `geth account new` and then start the client with `geth --rpc --rpccorsdomain 'http://localhost:8080'  --shh --unlock primary`.

 ### Building augur-client